IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 - Price difference
 - **Copy button** with the undercut price in EVE-pasteable format

+Click the copy button to:
+1. Copy the undercut price to your clipboard
+2. Automatically open the market details window for that item in your EVE client

-Click the copy button, then paste directly into EVE's "Modify Order" dialog to update your price.
+Then paste directly into EVE's "Modify Order" dialog to update your price.

 #### Safe Items List